MissVeronica/um-happy-birthday/README.md

 3. "Code Snippets" Plugin: https://wordpress.org/plugins/code-snippets/

 ## Installation & Updates
-1. Install or Update by downloading the plugin ZIP file at the green Code button
+1. Install or Update by downloading the plugin ZIP file at the green Code button.
 2. Install as a new WP Plugin Upload in WordPress -> Plugins -> Add New -> Upload Plugin.
-3. Activate the Plugin: Ultimate Member - Happy Birthday
+3. Activate the Plugin: Ultimate Member - Happy Birthday.
+4.